 Prana is the life force as per the yogic tradition.
-It’s the vital energy controlling everything in the universe.
+It’s the crucial energy controlling everything in the universe.
 Without prana, the body cannot live.

 Pranayama helps in controlling this energy by controlling the breath.
 It includes a lot of breathwork to draw in this cosmic energy.

-- Ujjayi Pranayama (Victorious Breath): Breathe in and out through the nose while constricting the back of the throat.
-It helps to increase oxygen flow and improve concentration.
+- Ujjayi Pranayama (Victorious Breath): One sure technique to help you with concentration is ujjayi pranayama.
+In this pranayama, you have to breathe in and out through the nose while restricting the back of the throat.
+It really helps in increasing oxygen in the brain.